-Why breaking the silos is important for Procurement?
+Why breaking the silos in Procurement is important?

 Buyers have a rather varied set of activities: managing negotiations, orders, invoices, stakeholders… These activities all have something in common: suppliers.
 Yet all the information you need to perform these activities is scattered throughout many “systems”: an eProcurement tool, an ERP, an SRM application, a gazillion excel files, your inbox… or your brain.
 And all this information needs to be put in perspective to devise the best possible solution on the course of action and, simply put, have good relationships with suppliers.
 But this is currently not possible or tedious, at best, because information resides in silos.
 Each one of the “systems” mentioned above is a silo.